• Skip to primary navigation

 ★ Bacon: Use good-quality, thick cut bacon for best results.

 ★ Leeks: Leeks add sweet, mild, oniony flavor to the mix.
-Mild sweet onions or shallots may be substituted.

 ★ Blue Cheese: Use a good-quality bleu cheese.
-Feta and goat cheese both make good substitutes in this recipe.

-How to Make this Recipe
+How to Make this Squash Recipe

 Basic, unprepped ingredients for this recipe: Butternut squash, bacon, blue cheese, and leeks.
 Other ingredients in small bowls.

-Preheat the oven to 400°F | 205°C. Line a large rimmed baking sheet with parchment paper or a silicone mat.
+Preheat the oven to 400°F (205°C).
+Line a large rimmed baking sheet with parchment paper or a silicone mat.

 How to Cube a Butternut Squash